A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

-\begin{proof} Consider an arbitrary set of blocks proposed and prevotes as well as precommits cast by all proposers with~$>2/3$ of the block proposers honestly following the consensus protocol from Definition~\ref{def-consensus-framework}.
+\begin{proof} Consider an arbitrary set of blocks proposed and prevotes as well as precommits cast by all validators according to the consensus protocol from Definition~\ref{def-consensus-framework}.
 Assume that we have reached time~$\gst+2\Delta$.
-This means that all messages arrive reliably within time~$\Delta$ and all previously lost messages have been broadcast again and received by all proposers.
-In particular, the block tree~$\mathcal{T}_P$ at the beginning of every block proposal time slot is the same for every block proposer~$P$.
-Note that due to lost or delayed messages before time~$\gst$, there can initially be multiple chains of the same length that contain a block of largest height with prevotes by~$>2/3$ of the block proposers.
-Because of different arrival times of blocks, block proposers could decide for different canonical chains.
-However, after the first block is proposed, these ties are broken and the \longestchain rule yields the same canonical chain for every honest delegate.
+This means that all messages arrive reliably within time~$\Delta$ and all previously lost messages have been broadcast again and received by all validators.
+In particular, the block tree~$\mathcal{T}_\validator$ at the beginning of every block proposal time slot is the same for every validator~$\validator$.
+Note that due to lost or delayed messages before time~$\gst$, there can initially be multiple chains of the same length that contain a block of largest height with prevotes by~$>2/3$ of the validators.
+Because of different arrival times of blocks, validators could decide for different canonical chains.
+However, after the first block is proposed, these ties are broken and the \longestchain rule yields the same canonical chain for every honest validator.